all year except Christmas.

 Good Hotel Guide Review

-Close to the cathedral and the Royal Dornoch Golf Club, this ‘comfortable, very pleasant’ guest house is run by ‘helpful hosts’ Kerensa and Michael Carr.
-A homely place, the late-Victorian town house has a wood-burning stove in the lounge, plus a library to browse, and antiques that have been in the family for years.
-Up tartan-carpeted stairs, traditionally decorated bedrooms have a well-equipped hospitality tray, and a power shower in the bathroom.
-Stay in for a supper tailored to suit – the host plans the evening’s set menu taking into account guests’ allergies, intolerances or dislikes.
-A ‘delicious breakfast’ is served from 7 am.
-The sandy beaches of the Dornoch Firth are nearby.
+Bright and inviting, a ‘very pleasant’ sandstone guest house provides homely, well-executed accommodation close to the cathedral and the Royal Dornoch Golf Club.
+The late-Victorian town house, owned by ‘helpful hosts’ Kerensa and Michael Carr, has a wood-burning stove, tartan carpet and well-stocked library in the cosy lounge; many family antiques are displayed throughout the property.
+Traditionally decorated bedrooms have a decent hospitality tray, a power shower in the bathroom.
+The evening’s set menu takes into account guests’ allergies, intolerances or dislikes (notify in advance).
+A ‘delicious breakfast’ is served from 7 am (‘for those with an early tee time’).
+The sands of Dornoch Firth are nearby.

 - Conde Nast Traveler: Best Golfing Hotels in Scotland